-During the event, there's poor air quality, loss of life and loss of property while after a fire areas are more prone to floods, debris flows, landslides and poor water quality.
-NASA Earth observations and models support research and data applications to improve decision-making before, during and after a fire.
+During a fire there's poor air quality, loss of life and loss of property, while after a fire the burned areas are more prone to floods, debris flows, landslides and poor water quality.
+Climate change has led to longer fire seasons, as vegetation dries out earlier and persistent high temperatures allow fires to burn longer.

 This application from the NASA Disasters Mapping Portal animates the past week of GFED near real-time data.
 Carbon emissions are shown by default, but you can click the “layers” icon in the upper right to toggle the display of other emissions such as methane, carbon monoxide and carbon dioxide.
 Credit: NASA